S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **Tips:**

--   Describe all responsibilities that the delegator keeps or takes on to support delegatees to successfully account for this domain.
+-   Describe all responsibilities that the delegator keeps or takes on to support delegatees to successfully attend to this domain.
 This includes responsibilities that may only require a small effort but that make the team's or role keeper's lives easier.
 -   When identifying delegator responsibilities, consider any opportunities for learning, development and support that are helpful for the delegatees.
 -   Often, delegator responsibilities can be adequately documented by describing the requirements.
 If the organizational driver behind a particular delegator key responsibility is unclear, describe this as well to add context.
 Doing so helps to ensure that the reason for fulfilling each of these requirements is clear.
 -   Don't describe the tasks that the delegator is responsible for taking care of but rather the requirements that those tasks are meant to fulfill.